grame-cncm/faustdoc/src/manual/syntax.md

 Target widgets are specified by their label.
 Of course, this presupposes knowing the names of the sliders.
 But as these names appear on the user interface, it's easy enough.
 If several widgets have the same name, adding the names of some (not necessarily all) of the surrounding groups, as in: `"h:group/h:subgroup/label"` can help distinguish them.

-Multiple targets can be indicated as in:
+Multiple targets can be indicated in the same widget modulation expression as in:

 ```
 ["Wet", "Damp", "RoomSize" -> freeverb]